Lourdez/images/testing MD /Cloudwatch.md

 # AWS Cloud-Watch
 <img src ="https://github.com/Lourdez/images/blob/main/testing%20MD/1_3BAC2llwtKNf0K9zOWkf4w.png">

-Amazon Web Services, Inc. (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.
+Amazon CloudWatch is a component of Amazon Web Services that provides monitoring for AWS resources and the customer applications running on the Amazon infrastructure.

 ## What is cloud-Watch